-7.1 DESCRIPTION OF TERMS

-7.1.1 Mach Number Technique (MNT) is a technique whereby aircraft operating successively along suitable routes are cleared by ATC to maintain a Mach number for a portion of the enroute phase of flight.

-7.2 OBJECTIVE

-7.2.1 MNT is used to improve the utilisation of airspace on long route segments where ATC has only position reports to ensure longitudinal separation between flights is maintained.
-When two or more aircraft are operating along the same route at the same flight level and maintaining the same Mach number, the time interval between them is more likely to remain constant than by using any other method.

-7.3 PROCEDURES IN NAT OCEANIC AIRSPACE

-- 7.3.1 Oceanic clearances include assigned Mach numbers (when required) which are to be maintained.
-Aircraft capable of maintaining an assigned Mach must flight plan their requested Mach number.
-ATC uses assigned Mach number along with position reports to calculate estimated times along the cleared route.
-These times are used as the basis for longitudinal separation and for coordination with adjacent units. - 7.3.2 ATC will try to accommodate flight crew/dispatcher requested or flight planned Mach numbers when issuing oceanic clearances.
-It is rare that ATC will assign a Mach number more than 0.01 faster or 0.02 slower than that requested. - 7.3.3 The monitoring and maintenance of longitudinal separation is dependent upon the provision of accurate times in position reports. - 7.3.4 The assigned Mach number must be maintained.
-If an immediate temporary change in the Mach number is essential (due to turbulence for example), ATC must be so informed. - 7.3.5 Flight crews should maintain their last assigned Mach number during climbs in oceanic airspace.
-If due to aircraft performance this is not feasible ATC should be advised at the time of the request for the climb.

-7.4 PROCEDURE AFTER LEAVING OCEANIC AIRSPACE
+7.1 DESCRIPTION OF TERMS 7.1.1 Mach Number Technique (MNT) is a technique whereby aircraft operating successively alc suitable routes are cleared by ATC to maintain a Mach number for a portion of the enroute phase of flight.
+7.1.2 The ATC clearance RESUME NORMAL SPEED allows the flight crew to fly a cost inc (ECON) speed instead of a fixed Mach number with the condition that ATC must be advised if the spechanges by plus or minus Mach .02 or more from the last assigned Mach number.
+7.2 OBJECTIVE 7.2.1 MNT is used by ATC to control the longitudinal spacing between pairs of aircraft that close to minimum longitudinal separation.
+When two or more aircraft are operating along the same route at same flight level and maintaining the same Mach number, the time interval between them is more likely remain constant than by using any other method.
+7.3 PROCEDURES IN NAT OCEANIC AIRSPACE 7.3.1 Oceanic clearances include assigned Mach numbers (when required) which are to-maintained until ATC issues the clearance RESUME NORMAL SPEED.
+Aircraft capable of maintaining assigned Mach must flight plan their requested Mach number.
+ATC uses assigned Mach number or other specinformation, along with position information to calculate estimated times along the cleared route.
+These times are used as the basis for longitudinal separation and for coordination with adjacent units.
+7.3.2 ATC will try to accommodate flight crew/dispatcher requested or flight planned Manumbers when issuing oceanic clearances.
+It is rare that ATC will assign a Mach number more than 0.01 fast or 0.02 slower than that requested and will issue the clearance RESUME NORMAL SPEED when tradepermits.
+7.3.3 The monitoring and maintenance of longitudinal separation is dependent upon the provisio of accurate times in position reports.
+7.3.4 An assigned Mach number must be maintained.
+If an immediate temporary change in assigned Mach number is essential (due to turbulence for example), ATC must be so informed.
+7.3.5 If a Mach number has been assigned, flight crews should maintain the assigned Mach number during climbs.
+If due to aircraft performance this is not feasible ATC should be advised at the time of request for the climb.
+7.4 PROCEDURE AFTER LEAVING OCEANIC AIRSPACE controlled airspace unless and until the appropriate ATC unit authorises a change.

-7.4.1 After leaving oceanic airspace flight crews maintain their assigned Mach number in domestic controlled airspace unless and until the appropriate ATC unit authorises a change.
+After leaving oceanic airspace flight crews maintain their assigned Mach number in domestic